-Situated in a beautiful scenery of protected natural reserve, only 15 minutes from Bratislava’s Old Town, one of the oldest castles in Slovakia – Devin Castle – sits on a top of 200 m high rock hill and guards, since the very first centuries, the confluence of two rivers: Danube and Morava.
+Situated in the beautiful scenery of protected natural reserve, only 15 minutes from Bratislava’s Old Town, one of the oldest castles in Slovakia – Devin Castle – sits on a top of 200 m high rock hill and guards, since the very first centuries, the confluence of two rivers: Danube and Morava.

 The castle played an important role in the Great Moravian Empire and that´s when its first written mention dates back to 864 as Dowina which is a Slavic word meaning „a girl“.

 In 1809 Napoleon’s troops blew it up and destroyed it significantly.
-That´s why today we can see just the remaining but still with a long and colourful history and most of all with a magnificent panoramic view of both Slovakia and Austria.
+That´s why today we can see just the remaining but still with a long and colorful history and most of all with a magnificent panoramic view of both Slovakia and Austria.

-A gem among the towns of Slovakia situated in the heart of Štiavnica hills – less than two hours from Bratislava, was one of the first Slovak places subscribed into the list of UNESCO World Cultural Heritage.
+A gem among the towns of Slovakia situated in the heart of Štiavnica hills – less than two hours from Bratislava, was one of the first Slovak places subscribed to the list of UNESCO World Cultural Heritage.

-When a volcano erupted here about 15 million years ago, it predestined the fate of a man and the nature in this region for a long time and precious metals such as gold and silver found their way to the surface.
+When a volcano erupted here about 15 million years ago, it predestined the fate of a man and nature in this region for a long time and precious metals such as gold and silver found their way to the surface.

 Take a walk and explore a charming medieval town with a unique mining history and atmosphere.

-An unusual down-the-hill square of the Holy Trinity with a beautiful plague column welcomes you in the centre and you can start to explore the mining history of this region in the mining museums, mining tunnels, two different castles both built as anti-Turkish fortresses, two different churches in two different styles – the catholic late Gothic St.Catherine´s Church and the protestant Baroque Church.
+An unusual down-the-hill square of the Holy Trinity with a beautiful plague column welcomes you in the center and you can start to explore the mining history of this region in the mining museums, mining tunnels, two different castles both built as anti-Turkish fortresses, two different churches in two different styles – the catholic late Gothic St.Catherine´s Church and the protestant Baroque Church.

-Come, explore and take back home in your heart!
+Come, explore, and take back home in your heart!

 Have you ever heard of a female serial murderer?
 Not really?
-Less than two hours from Bratislava the ruins of mysterious Čachtice castle stand up on a hill and whisper the history of the „bloody countess“ Elizabeth Bathory who lived here at the turn of 16th to 17th century and with her sadist habits tortured and killed more than 500 young girls.
-Why not to take a bath in their blood and stay young and beautiful forever, right?
+Less than two hours from Bratislava the ruins of mysterious Čachtice castle stand up on a hill and whisper the history of the „bloody countess“ Elizabeth Bathory who lived here at the turn of the 16th to 17th century and with her sadist habits tortured and killed more than 500 young girls.
+Why not take a bath in their blood and stay young and beautiful forever, right?

 A true story or a myth?

-Come and re-discover the mystery hidden in the picturesque natural surrounding and take a walk through the picturesque village below the castle with beautiful Gothic, Renaissance and Baroque architecture! ☺
+Come and re-discover the mystery hidden in the picturesque natural surrounding and take a walk through the picturesque village below the castle with beautiful Gothic, Renaissance, and Baroque architecture! ☺

 SMALL CARPATHIAN WINE ROUTE

 Are you a passionate wine-taster?
-If yes, then the Small Carpathian Wine Route is a exactly for you!
+If yes, then the Small Carpathian Wine Route is exactly for you!
 No high hills, no deep valleys… small but still beautiful – the Small Carpathian mountains for about 100 km decorate the horizon all the way along the western side of Slovakia, starting right in Bratislava.

-This is where the history of fertile vineyards and wine production goes back as far as to the Celtic period, 7th century BC. and connects former royal towns Svätý Jur, Pezinok and Modra and a chain of small villages with viticultural tradition.
+This is where the history of fertile vineyards and wine production goes back as far as to the Celtic period, 7th century BC. and connects former royal towns Svätý Jur, Pezinok, and Modra and a chain of small villages with viticultural tradition.

 Would you like to taste new unique Slovak varieties such as Dunaj or Devín?
 Or possibly the most commonly grown ones here such as Veltlínské zelené (Grüner Veltliner), Rizling vlašský (Welschriesling), Rizling rýnsky (Riesling) or Frankovka modrá (Blaufränkisch)?

 This region is happy to welcome you!
-The largest underground cellars in Central Europe can be found in one of the best preserved castles in Slovakia – the Red Stone Castle.
-Come, visit and travel back in time with its precious collection of historic furniture, weapons and fine arts from all around Slovakia! ☺
+The largest underground cellars in Central Europe can be found in one of the best-preserved castles in Slovakia – the Red Stone Castle.
+Come, visit and travel back in time with its precious collection of historic furniture, weapons, and fine arts from all around Slovakia! ☺

-What would it be like to live in a real life fairy-tale?
+What would it be like to live in a real-life fairy-tale?
 One of the most visited and beautiful castles in Slovakia – Bojnice Castle – makes you try this idea.
-It is no coincidence that many film-makers chose this splendid castle, built in the 12th century, as their filming stage.
+It is no coincidence that many filmmakers chose this splendid castle, built in the 12th century, as their filming stage.

-No surprise that National Geographic Programme listed this castle among TOP 10 castles in Europe in 2017!
+No surprise that National Geographic Programme listed this castle among the TOP 10 castles in Europe in 2017!